Everyone can self-refer by contacting us on phone or email. We will help with organising tests and ultrasound.

 For more information on what to expect during your visit, please see our frequently asked questions.

-If you are 13 or more weeks pregnant, you will be referred to your local District Health Board (DHB) for assessment.
+If you are 13 or more weeks pregnant, you will be referred to your local hospital for assessment.

 The region served by EDU runs from Mercer in the south to Warkworth in the north.

-Alternatively, you may wish to visit the Auckland Medical Aid Clinic (AMAZ) located in Central Auckland where you obtain an abortion for a slightly lower cost.
+Alternatively you may wish to visit the Auckland Medical Aid Clinic (AMAC) located in Central Auckland where you obtain an abortion for a slightly lower cost.
 You can also call them on (09) 638 6040.

 Epsom Day Unit offers two methods of termination of pregnancy.
 One is with medication and the other is with surgery.